 How to Get To/From Olaya Herrera Airport

-In addition, any taxi or Uber drivers in the city will know where Olaya Herrera Airport is located.
+In addition, any taxi drivers in the city will know where Olaya Herrera Airport is located.
 Also, the airport is conveniently located one block from the South Bus Terminal (Terminal del Sur).

 Address: Carrera 65A #13-157, Medellín

 We have provided guides to the 10 largest airports in Colombia.
 The following list of these 10 largest airports in Colombia is in order by passenger traffic: